cmayer/MitoGeneExtractor/Amino-Acid-references-for-taxonomic-groups/Readme.md

 Example:

-Comparison of general COI reference for all vertebrate species and the reference using in Brasseuer et al specific for Passeriformes:

-General on top, Passeriformes blow:
+Comparison of general COI reference for all vertebrate species and the reference using in Brasseuer et al specific for Passeriformes (general vertebrate reference on top, Passeriformes blow):

 ```{r, eval=TRUE}
 -MFIXRWLFSTNHKDIGTLYLLFGAWAGMVGTALSLLIRAELGQPGALLGDDQIYNVIVTAHAFVMIFFMVMPIMIGGFGNWLVPLMIGAPDMAFPRMN